keitaroemotion/gco/README.md

 # Git Checkout Easy Script

 Tons of git command operations sometimes make us sick: this script automates part of repetitive git commands relates to team-based development.
 With this you can reduce your time hanging around with git command.
-By the way, fuck people who install git on your IDE.
-I am not obliged to wipe the moron's ass.
-Meow.
-Thank you.

 ## Installation